 |

-Our puppies are currently eating
+Our puppies are accustomed to

 Diamond Naturals

-(Chicken and Rice) Small Breed Puppy Food
+(Chicken and Rice) Small/Medium Breed Puppy Food

 If you are soon